datakurre/bfg-gae-buildout/README.txt

 Adding a custom application to the buildout
 -------------------------------------------

-Add your custom application egg into `buildout:eggs`.
+Replace 'myapp' with your own application at `buildout:eggs`.

+Update `src/wrapper/app.py` to launch your application instead of 'myapp'.

 Just in case, run `buildout` with `rm .installed.cfg && bin/buildout`.